pp-beb/JSminors/project6/readme.md

 1. Just normal cloning
 2. Open the folder
-3. Checkout the clock on currency.html
+3. Checkout the calculator on currency.html

 ## Limitation
 1. Real time exchange rates are not applied.